-According to section C of the PDD, a 10 year fixed crediting period was defined for the project, with starting date on January 01, 2009.
+According to section C of the PDD, a 10 year fixed crediting period was defined for the project, with starting date on May 01, 2009, or on the date of registration of the CDM project activity, whichever is later.

 CAR 10 was issued with respect to monitoring plan.
 It has been satisfactorily resolved.
 Refer- Appendix A